jnozzi/cocoadev.com/markdown/ExtendsIsEvil.md

 ----

 Basically, every subclass should support **ALL** the functionality of its superclass.
 This was the key problem of the fragile classes in the article's examples.
 Inheriting only the interface is not a direct solution for this problem - it is simply a way to make the problem more clear.
 The price of abstraction is a more complicated design - which is why I prefer to only add abstraction when I know it will be necessary.
-Please feel free to add your comments to the above arguments. -- General/RyanBates
+Please feel free to add your comments to the above arguments. -- RyanBates

 ----

 It's probably very difficult to make general statements about how to make OO design.
-Take something like General/AppKit, should not all controls inherit from General/NSControl?
-Should not all views inherit from General/NSView?
+Take something like AppKit, should not all controls inherit from NSControl?
+Should not all views inherit from NSView?
 Or should that have been protocols only?
 That would make it quite a lot of work to introduce new custom views.

 Different rules apply in different problem domains -- personally I use close to no inheritance in my work, but that is because I work with more scientific programming, i.e. algorithm implementations and such -- I still use the data abstraction (i.e. encapsulation) that OO gives me, and rarely I do inherit from some base class, though mostly I use base classes to define protocols.
 I program in C++ mostly, where an abstract base class works just like a protocol because of multiple inheritance -- it even has the added benefit that one can actually inherit part of an implementation.
 E.g. we may make an protocol like this: